Frequently Asked Questions

 Students who fail a practicum once will be given one more opportunity or a second placement.
 However, they must skip a semester (to practice skills, or improve teaching situation) before re-applying to take it again.
 Those that fail the second time will be disenrolled from the program.

-What happens if I notice that I'm not doing will in a course?
+What happens if I notice that I'm not doing well in a course?

-Students should meet with the course instructor, seek recommendations, and apply themselves immediately to the task of improving.
-Students should also meet with their faculty advisor for advise and guidance.
+Students should also meet with their faculty advisor for guidance.
 If a student has problems with communication (oral and/or written), please seek help from:

 When do I register?